Starting an architecture business

 - Evaluate your financing options.
 Startups require investing in office space before eventually breaking even and making a turnover.
 You should research on prime locations with all utilities and amenities at proximity.
 Access roads and security should also be of priority.

-- Business friendliness.
+- Business Friendliness.
 How are the local taxes?
 What’s the area’s minimum wage?
-Are there hidden costs?
+Are tFriendlinesscosts?
 Does the area have government incentives?
 Are there small-business loans and other financial incentives?

 Carefully explore all these options and limitations and choose a location suitable for your architecture practice.